UBC-MDS/525-group28/CONTRIBUTING.md

 # Contributing

-This outlines how to propose a change to the World Covid Dashboard Project.
+This outlines how to propose a change to the `525-group 28` web computing daily rainfall data project.

 ### General Contribution Guidelines